 "I guess they have to keep doing new things, but for us, they don't have to do a thing," says Mike Bailey of Minneapolis.

 I met Bailey and his wife, Marji, as we all stood at the check-in counter on a warm evening in May.

 They made a beeline for the beach with a bottle of wine and ingredients for s'mores, and later I joined them and two grandchildren around a bonfire.
 They were so happy to be there they were almost giddy.

 "The first thing we do is ask to have a fire made for us," Mike Bailey said.
 "Once we came in April and didn't get here till midnight, but we still went down to the beach, sat in chairs and looked at the stars."

 I felt giddy myself after crossing the covered bridge over the Poplar and walking the trails along the rocky shoreline, breathing in that north-woods perfume of inland sea, pine needles and cedar bark.

 It's aromatherapy for city folks, and it made me think I should come up more.

 To the North Shore in general, but in particular to Lutsen and its ultra-cozy 1952 pine lodge.
-We'd stopped by on a 20-below Sunday evening in January, when a happy wedding party filled its glowing, window-lined restaurant, so we'd simply looked in wistfully and moved on.
+We'd stopped by on a 20-below Sunday evening that January, when a happy wedding party filled its glowing, window-lined restaurant, so we'd simply looked in wistfully and moved on.